CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ![](img/graphGPU.png)

-There are further optimizations that can be added to the work-efficient parallel scan that can help it compete with Thrust, such as utilizing shared memory, but they weren't completed for this project (yet!).
+There are further optimizations that can be added to the work-efficient parallel scan that can help it compete with Thrust, such as utilizing shared memory to minimize reads from global memory (a major slowdown), but they weren't completed for this project (yet!).

 Here is the raw output from the program:
 ![](img/output1.png)